-With « Candice », « The Selkie » and now her new art video « DEIRDRE », Monade Li questions the duplication of the human mind in how the disappearance of the body reappears in the landscape and she brings to light three women’s metamorphosis.
+With « Candice », « The Selkie » and now her new art video « DEIRDRE », Monade Li questions the duplication of each thing that leads to disappearance.
+She works on how the body reappears as a landscape and brings to light specific woman’s metamorphosis.

 Heiress and inspired by the avant-garde, abstract, dada and pioneer female artists such as Germaine Krull, Berenice Abbot, Ilse Bing, Florence Henri, Dora Maar, Claude Cahun, Laure Albin Guillot, Loïe Fuller, Musidora, Sonia Delaunay, Sophie Taeuber, Romaine Brooks, Leonor Fini, Alice Guy, Germaine Dulac, Maya Deren, Francesca Woodman, Charlotte Perriand, Colette, Jane Evrard, etc.